raspberrypilearning/getting-started-with-the-pico/en/step_3.md

 --- collapse ---
 ---

-title: Thonny on the Raspberry Pi
+title: Thonny on Raspberry Pi

 ---
 - Thonny is already installed on Raspberry Pi OS, but may need to be updated to the latest version